-The Illinois Program for Research in the Humanities (IPRH), with funding from the Andrew W. Mellon Foundation, is looking for undergraduate interns to work with its Bio-humanities research group for the academic year 2017–2018.
+The Illinois Program for Research in the Humanities (IPRH), with funding from the Andrew W. Mellon Foundation, is looking for undergraduate interns to work with its Environmental Humanities research group for the academic year 2018–2019.

 The research group seeks three undergraduate interns who will work with the group on their seminars, workshops, and programs.
-Interns will also work with the research group director, Professor Samantha Frost, to develop their own research projects as well as a research symposium for undergraduates at the end of the spring semester.
+Interns will also work with the research group director, Professor Bob Morrissey, to develop their own research projects as well as a research symposium for undergraduates at the end of the spring semester.